 Michael x.
 Ryan

 Michael x.
-Ryan is SAIC's Director of Student Union Galleries (SUGs) and SUGs Projects and Adjunct Associate Professor of Arts Administration and Policy and Contemporary Practices.
+Ryan is an Adjunct Associate Professor of Arts Administration and Policy and Contemporary Practices at the School of the Art Institute of Chicago (SAIC).
 He is Chair of the AP Studio Art Development Committee, an AP Studio Art Portfolio Review Exam Leader, and has been involved with the Advanced Placement Studio Art Program for nine years.
 His creative practice in centered on drawing, mapping, and wood relief forms which have been exhibited widely in the United States and acquired by a number of collections including the Art Institute of Chicago, the MacArthur Foundation in Chicago, the Museum of Contemporary Art of Chicago (artists' book collection), American Medical Association, JP Morgan Chase, and the Everson Museum in Syracuse, NY.